The Density of Fan-Planar Graphs: Examples of Fan-Planar Graphs with Many Edges

 \section{Examples of Fan-Planar Graphs with Many Edges}

-The following examples have approximately $5n$ edges.
-The first one is a $K_{4,n-4}$, where the $n-4$ edges are connected by a path, see Figure~\ref{fig:K4n-4}.
-An easy calculation shown that this graph has $4(n-4) + (n-5) = 5n -21$ edges.
-Indeed, one can add $10$ edges to the graph, keeping fan-planarity, as well as additionally one vertex with $6$ more incident edges and obtain a graph on $n+1$ vertices and $5(n+1)-10$ edges.
+The following examples of fan-planar graphs have $n$ vertices and $5n-10$ edges.
+The first one results from a $K_{4,n-5}$, where the $n-5$ vertices form a path, see Figure~\ref{fig:K4n-4}.
+An easy calculation shows that this graph has $n-1$ vertices and $4(n-5) + (n-6) = 5(n-1) - 21$ edges.
+Indeed, one can add $10$ edges to the graph, keeping fan-planarity, as well as additionally one vertex with $6$ more incident edges and obtain a multigraph on $n$ vertices and $5n-10$ edges.
 We remark that this graph has parallel edges; however every pair of parallel edges is non-homeomorphic, that is, it surrounds at least one vertex of $G$.
 The second example is the (planar) dodecahedral graph where in each $5$-face, we draw $5$ additional edges as a pentagram, see Figure~\ref{fig:dodecahedral}.
 This graph has $n = 20$ vertices and $5n-10 = 90$ edges, and has already served as a tight example for $2$-planar graphs~\cite{DBLP:journals/combinatorica/PachT97}.

-\begin{prop} Every connected planar embedded graph $H$ on $n \geq 3$ vertices can be extended to a fan-planar graph $G$ with $5 |V(G)|-10$ edges by adding an independent set of vertices and sufficiently many edges, such that the uncrossed edges of $G$ are precisely the edges of $H$.
+\begin{proposition} Every connected planar embedded multigraph $H$ with each face of length at least $3$ can be extended to a fan-planar multigraph $G$ with $5 |V(G)|-10$ edges by adding an independent set of vertices and sufficiently many edges, such that the uncrossed edges of $G$ are precisely the edges of $H$.